lincc-frameworks-mask-incubator/gundam/README.md

 To install Gundam, you have two choices: (1) use pip, or (2) build from scratch.
 Method (1) is useful if you simply want to use gundam.
 Method (2) on the other hand allows easy access to modify or extend the Fortran counting routines.
-In any case, make sure to fulfill the required dependencies.

-To install gundam via pip execute:
+To install via pip execute:

 ```
 pip install gundam